WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 [![Backers on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/backers/badge.svg)](#backers)[![Sponsors on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/sponsors/badge.svg)](#sponsors)

 **WordPress Plugin Boilerplate Powered** is a complete foundation for building your WordPress plugins.
-The mainly purpose of this boilerplate: choose a library or a snippet and the boilerplate contain already the example for use it without need a manual copy&paste way or look on internet.
+The mainly purpose of this boilerplate: choose a library or a snippet and the boilerplate will contain already the example for use it without need a manual copy&paste way or look on internet.
+The [code generator](https://github.com/WPBP/WordPress-Plugin-Boilerplate-Powered#shell-script--tools) is the most smartiest way to use the boilerplate with a simple command.

 ## Features